-From the process a set of several key features were agreed upon to create a minimum viable product.
+From the process a set of several key features were agreed upon to create a minimum marketable product.

 Concepts were sketched to find patterns that were fit for purpose.
 These were prototyped and user tested using Axure.
 A style guide was then created based on Sage's branding guidelines.

-After extensive research, analysis, design, and testing, we launched our new loveable viable product.
+After extensive research, analysis, design, and testing, we launched our new minimum marketable product.
 We received really positive and constructive feedback from our customers, which in turn helped us refine our product over time.

 ESS is available in Australia, New Zealand and Singapore.